Ismaeel-malik/html-website-/README.md

 # HTML Site

-This repo contains code of a simple HTML page
+This repo contains code of a simple HTML page with the bootstrap.css package.